 How to work with us

-There are six committees which are led by two Board-appointed Co-chairs.
+There are seven committees which are led by two Board-appointed Co-chairs.
 The committees develop policies and procedures, as well as make recommendations to the Board of Directors.
 Committee recommendations are formally reviewed and adopted by the Board before going into effect.
 All RAiNA members are encouraged to participate in one or more of the committees.

 Please see list of committees and a brief description of responsibilities.

 Building Codes Committee

 Serves as the leaders and influencers of codes as related to rainscreen wall assemblies.
 They maintain a list of pertinent national and local codes, and work to identify changes and additions within the codes that influence rainscreen assemblies.

 This committee’s primary focus is to identify a baseline of understanding of rainscreen terminology in order to provide guidance to the A/E/C/ community for promotion, code development, design, and construction.

 Tasked with developing and supporting the implementation of policies and strategies to ensure the association fosters a diverse, equitable and inclusive culture, both within the organization and across the larger Architecture, Engineering & Construction (AEC) space.

 To identify and determine the best delivery methods for educating the design and construction industry.
 This committee is tasked with the design and development of education and training materials on rainscreen assemblies and best practices for their construction.